TeknooSoftware/states/docs/api/files/Proxy/TraitProxy.php.txt

      * Test if the identifier respect the pattern [a-zA-Z_][a-zA-Z0-9_\-]*
      * @param string $name
      * @return bool
-     * @throws Exception\IllegalArgument when te identifier is not a string
+     * @throws Exception\IllegalArgument when the identifier is not a string
      * @throws Exception\IllegalName when the identifier does not respect the pattern [a-zA-Z_][a-zA-Z0-9_\-]* */
     protected function _validateName($name)